 I am an active published author, having retired from government and university appointments some years ago.
 One of my hobbies today is violin restoration.
 As a keen hobbyist in this field, I repair violins, violas, and cellos for The Music Hub Nottingham charity completely free of charge.

-This site and its sustainability aim is complemented by my Super Student Sustainable Violin blogsite - Here
+This site and its sustainability encouragement aims are complemented by my Super Student Sustainable Violin blogsite - Here .

 This full size (4/4) Louis Lowenthall German (made in Berlin) violin is a superb student violin.